 The Garners were taken into custody and tried in what became one of the longest fugitive slave trials in history.
 During the two week trial, abolitionist and lawyer, John Jolliffe, argued that Margaret’s trips to free territory in Cincinnati entitled her and her children to freedom.
 Although Jolliffe provided compelling arguments, the judge denied the Garners’ plea for freedom and returned them to Gaines.

 In a bid to gain freedom for Margaret and her children, Jolliffe convinced officials to arrest Margaret on the charge of murdering her daughter.
-Joliffe surmised that with a murder trail, Margaret would have another chance for freedom.
+Joliffe surmised that with a murder trial, Margaret would have another chance for freedom.
 Gaines caught on to Jolliffe’s plan and relocated the Garners to several different plantations before finally selling them to his brother in Arkansas.
 As a result, federal marshals were not able to serve Margaret with an arrest warrant and she never received a second trial.

 Margaret Garner died in 1858 from a typhoid epidemic.
 Her story lives on today through countless theatrical productions, as well as Toni Morrison’s book and film Beloved.